TWTimChen/JHU_Algorithms/Prog1/README.md

 python main.py
 ```

-The program defines a set of points P, and the number of closest pairs to be found, m, is specified as an argument when instantiating the ClosestPairs class.
-The closest() method of the ClosestPairs class returns a list of the m closest pairs of points, including their x and y coordinates.
+The program defines a set of points P, and the number of closest pairs to be found, m.
+The closest() fuction returns a list of the m closest pairs of points, including their x and y coordinates.

 For more information about how to use the program, please refer to the comments in the source code.